HTTP-RPC/Kilo/README.md

 }
 ```

-This method could be invoked as follows:
+Arguments would be passed to this method as follows:

 ```
 GET /members?first_name=foo&last_name=bar